 Essentially what you’re doing, by answering these questions, is giving the agent and underwriter a quick snapshot of your medical history so they can best determine the course of action.
 More than likely, you’ll be able to know right away whether you’ll need to stick with a graded or guaranteed issue policy, or if you can continue to research fully underwritten options.

 In other words, based on this information, we’ll begin to be able to offer you guidance, and possibly even policy premiums you might expect.
 But this is only the beginning.

-Underwriting Life Insurance For Cancer Patients
+Underwriting Life Insurance For Cancer Survivors

 If it’s determined you may be eligible for a fully underwritten policy, it’ll be prudent to drill down more detail regarding your cancer so we can begin finding the most suitable life insurance company to use.
 While it will be more work and likely take longer, a fully underwritten life insurance policy will yield you the cheapest cost per thousand of coverage.